Mutoxicated/HYPER/devlog.md

 So, now that I can look at the game again with a pair of fresh eyes, I saw a design problem.
 It was the fact that my game's movement is very volatile, which does not go well with aim precision, which my game sort of enforces.
 I thought of adding more mechanics in the movement to fix it (like a slowmo maybe), but there's already a lot of movement mechanics and it doesn't feel like fixing anymore.
 I decided to change the gun system a little bit.
 Now, the gun can shoot in a 1:2, 2:3 and 3:4, instead of only shooting 1, 2, 3, 4 or 5 bullets only.

 I might change the bullets as well.
 Maybe I'll stretch them on the y axis spherically.
 At the end of the day I don't want this game to be a precision shooter, but more so a dopamine haven.

+## Day 321

+Tried experimenting with the quad wireframe shader.
+I'm planning on making it foolproof.
+I already got a bunch of ideas on how to do this, but we'll see.

+## Day 322

+Will be doing some optimizations to improve graphics performance.
+Forgot to commit yesterday lol.